 Reload/refresh the ScheduleOnce page to reflect the change.

 I’m already connected with one Office 365 account.
 How do I switch to another?

-Disconnect your calendar by going to your ScheduleOnce app, opening the left sidebar and selecting Integrations->Calendar integration.
+Disconnect your calendar by going to your OnceHub Account, opening the left sidebar, and selecting Profile -> Calendar connection.
 Disconnect your Office 365 account and reconnect with the new Office 365 account.

 NoteYou can switch your calendar connection accounts without having to switch your OnceHub Account.